 (1) Challenge.
-An employee may formally challenge an NSI classification determination by writing to the Director of Declassification, who is required to respond within 60 calendar days.
+An employee may formally challenge an NSI classification determination by writing to the Director of Nuclear and National Security Information (with a copy to the Chief of Defense Nuclear Security for NNSA contractors).
+The Director of Nuclear and National Security Information shall respond (with a copy to the Chief of Defense Nuclear Security for NNSA contractors) within 60 calendar days.
 Under no circumstances shall an individual be subject to retribution for such a challenge.
 If the Director is unable to respond within 60 calendar days, he/she acknowledges the challenge in writing and provides a date when the employee can expect a response.
-If the Director of Declassification has not responded to the challenge within 120 calendar days, the employee may forward the challenge to the Interagency Security Classification Appeals Panel (ISCAP), as described in Appendix A to 32 CFR Part 2001.
+If the Director of Nuclear and National Security Information has not responded to the challenge within 120 calendar days, the employee may forward the challenge to the Interagency Security Classification Appeals Panel (ISCAP), as described in Appendix A to 32 CFR Part 2001.

-(2) Appeal to Director of Security Affairs.
-If the response by the Director of Declassification does not satisfy the employee making the challenge, the employee may appeal the determination to the Director of Security Affairs, who is required to respond within 90 calendar days.
-If the Director of Security Affairs has not responded to the appeal within 90 calendar days, the employee may forward the challenge to the ISCAP, as described in Appendix A to 32 CFR Part 2001.

-- 3. REPORTING REQUIREMENTS.
-Each contractor Classification Officer shall compile statistics requested by the Office of Declassification and provide them to the Director of Declassification, through the appropriate field element Classification Officer, for use in assessing DOE success at meeting performance measurements and for inclusion in reports required by the Information Security Oversight Office and 10 CFR Part 1045. - 4.
-MISCLASSIFICATION OF INFORMATION, DOCUMENTS, OR MATERIAL. - a.
+- (2) Appeal to Director of Security Affairs.
+If the response by the Director of Nuclear and National Security Information does not satisfy the employee making the challenge, the employee may appeal the determination to the Director of Security Affairs (with a copy to the Chief of Defense Nuclear Security for NNSA contractors).
+The Director of Security Affairs shall respond (with a copy to the Chief of Defense Nuclear Security for NNSA contractors) within 90 calendar days.
+If the Director of Security Affairs has not responded to the appeal within 90 calendar days, the employee may forward the challenge to the ISCAP, as described in Appendix A to 32 CFR Part 2001. - 3.
+REPORTING REQUIREMENTS.
+Each contractor Classification Officer shall compile statistics requested by the Office of Nuclear and National Security Information and provide them to the Director of Nuclear and National Security Information, through the appropriate field element Classification Officer and the Chief of Defense Nuclear Information for NNSA contractors, for use in assessing DOE success at meeting performance measurements and for inclusion in reports required by the Information Security Oversight Office and 10 CFR Part 1045.

+4. MISCLASSIFICATION OF INFORMATION, DOCUMENTS, OR MATERIAL.

+- a.
 Deliberate Action.
 Any knowing or willful action that results in the misclassification of information, documents, or material violates the requirements in this CRD and may result in criminal, civil, and/or administrative penalties.
 Such an action may also result in a security infraction or violation, as covered under DOE O 470.1, SAFEGUARDS AND SECURITY PROGRAM, and DOE O 471.2A, INFORMATION SECURITY PROGRAM.
 However, security infractions are not intended to be issued in cases where classifiers disagree for legitimate reasons.
 Examples of situations in which security infractions will be issued include classifying with no authority and classifying outside of granted authority. - b.
 Negligence in Exercising Classification/Declassification Authority.
 The appropriate official (as indicated in Part A of this chapter) shall promptly cancel the classification authority of any individual who demonstrates gross negligence or a pattern of negligence or carelessness in applying the requirements in this CRD that results in the misclassification of information, documents, or material. - 5.
 DEVIATIONS FROM REQUIREMENTS.
 A contractor Classification Officer may propose an alternate or equivalent means of meeting a specific requirement in this CRD or he/she may request an exemption.
 Such a proposal shall describe the variance or waiver and explain why it is needed.
-The proposal shall be submitted to the Director of Declassification through the field element Classification Officer or Headquarters Classification Representative for approval (required within 30 days).
+The proposal shall be submitted to the Director of Nuclear and National Security Information through the field element Classification Officer or Headquarters Classification Representative and Chief of Defense Nuclear Security for NNSA contractors for approval (required within 30 days).
 Each approved deviation shall be examined during an oversight review to ensure it is still needed.